-Submit the source
+Submit the .cpp source code file(s) on

 1. Write a program called name.cpp that allows a user to enter their names, then print out their name properly formatted:

 Program 2 Example Output

 Please enter your first name:

 Are you male or female (m/f)? m

 Your formatted name is: Mr. David G. Kirk

 2. Create a text file named lotto.txt that contains all numbers chosen for Lotto Texas since the contest began in 1992.
 Write a program named lotto.cpp that reads these numbers and prints the total numbers, their sum, and their average.
 You do not need to turn in the lotto.txt file containing the numbers.

 Total numbers: _____